mhojan/tweet-detox/index.md

 Now.. before we start, I'd like to avoid any legal trouble 😅.
 So here's a quick disclaimer before we continue:

 <main>
-<strong> This tool is for educational and personal use only. </strong>
+<p><strong> This tool is for educational and personal use only. </strong></p>
-By using this script, you agree to the following:
+<p>By using this script, you agree to the following:</p>

-- You will use <strong>your own X (formerly Twitter) Developer App credentials</strong>.
+<p>- You will use <strong>your own X (formerly Twitter) Developer App credentials</strong>.</p>
-- You will not share, sell, or distribute your API keys or access tokens.
+- You will not share, sell, or distribute your API keys or access tokens.</p>
-- You will not use this tool to access or delete tweets from any account that is not your own.
+- You will not use this tool to access or delete tweets from any account that is not your own.</p>
-- You are responsible for staying within X’s Developer Agreement and Rate Limit policies.
+- You are responsible for staying within X’s Developer Agreement and Rate Limit policies.</p>

 This script is <strong>not affiliated with or endorsed by X/Twitter</strong>.
 Use at your own risk.
 The author assumes no liability for misuse, bans, or accidental tweet deletions.

 </main>